Tidetech/storm-api-docs/source/includes/_errors.md

 403 | Forbidden -- The requested resource is hidden for administrators only.
 404 | Not Found -- The specified resource could not be found.
 405 | Method Not Allowed -- You tried to access a resource with an invalid method.
-406 | Not Acceptable -- You requested a format that isn't json.
 410 | Gone -- The resource requested has been removed from our servers.
 418 | I'm a teapot.
 429 | Too Many Requests.